hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-10-16-emotion-bias-vlm.md

 #### Measuring Bias in Emotion Features

 The EMOTIC dataset includes demographic labels (Male/Female, Kid/Adult) alongside emotion annotations.
-If we create directions for the demographic labels, we can see they inherit the biases of the source data and the base model.
-This illustrates how biases compound through multiple projections[^wyllie]:
+If we create semantic directions for these demographic labels, we can measure the cosine similarity to see how they inherit the biases of the source data and the base model.
+Let's inspect this correlation, along with the distribution of demographic labels in EMOTIC and word embedding similarities of SigLIP:

 {% tabs bias %}
 {% tab bias SAE %}